vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-verbal-memory-exercise-with-history.md

   percentile.
 Not much has changed qualitatively since 2024-10-15.
 The variation in my scores, on both the upper and lower end, may have reduced somewhat.

+* 2025-01-16: 154.6 points moving average, placing me at the 98.34th
+  percentile.
+Not much has changed qualitatively since the last update on 2024-11-20.